fygar256/bi/README.md

-2025-04-13 version 2.5.5 change 'u' to 'y' for uniform notation 2025-04-13 version 2.5.7 Bug fixed of shell invoke 2025-04-13 version 2.6.0 &,^,|,~ command added. adjustment to get start,end parameters 2025-04-13 version 2.6.9 change 'm' to 'v' for scripting notation in the future and adjust search commands 2025-04-14 version 2.7.0 added scripting function.
+2025-04-13 version 2.5.5 change 'u' to 'y' for uniform notation 2025-04-13 version 2.5.7 Bug fixed of shell invoke 2025-04-13 version 2.6.0 &,^,|,~ command added. adjustment to get start,end parameters 2025-04-13 version 2.6.9 change 'm' to 'v' for scripting notation in the future and adjustment of search commands 2025-04-14 version 2.7.0 added scripting function.
+2025-04-14 version 2.7.3 a little adjustment
 --------------------

       I won't owe any responsibility for the result of application of